Hugh Thompson Jr.: Recognition for actions at Mỹ Lai

-In 1998, exactly 30 years after the massacre, Thompson and the two other members of his crew, Glenn Andreotta and Lawrence Colburn, were awarded the Soldier's Medal (Andreotta posthumously), the United States Army's highest award for bravery not involving direct contact with the enemy.
+In 1998, exactly 30 years after the massacre, Thompson, Andreotta, and Colburn were awarded the Soldier's Medal (Andreotta posthumously), the United States Army's highest award for bravery not involving direct contact with the enemy.
 "It was the ability to do the right thing even at the risk of their personal safety that guided these soldiers to do what they did", then-Major General Michael Ackerman said at the 1998 ceremony.
 The three "set the standard for all soldiers to follow".
-Additionally on March 10, 1998, Senator Max Cleland (D-Ga.) entered a tribute to Thompson, Colburn and Andreotta into the record of the U.S. Senate.
+Additionally on March 10, 1998, Senator Max Cleland (D-GA.) entered a tribute to Thompson, Colburn and Andreotta into the record of the U.S. Senate.
 Cleland said the three men were "true examples of American patriotism at its finest".

 In 1999, Thompson and Colburn received the Peace Abbey Courage of Conscience Award.
 Later that year, both men served as co-chairs of STONEWALK, a group who pulled a one-ton rock engraved "Unknown Civilians Killed in War" from Boston to Arlington National Cemetery.
 In 2010, the Hugh Thompson Foundation was chartered in memory of Thompson's courage in halting the massacre.
 His biography The Forgotten Hero of My Lai: The Hugh Thompson Story by Trent Angers was included on the U.S. Army Chief of Staff's professional reading list.

 Folk singer David Rovics wrote a song about the incident at Mỹ Lai titled "Song for Hugh Thompson".
 Ryan Costello of The Oaks wrote a song commemorating Hugh Thompson's heroism in For Hugh Thompson, Who Stood Alone on the album Our Fathers and the Things They Left Behind.
 Thom Parrott (also known as Tom Parrott) wrote the song "Pinkville Helicopter" about the massacre that is included on the Smithsonian Folkways CD collection Best of Broadside.
 Jonathan Berger composed a piano concerto dedicated to Hugh Thompson.
 Commissioned by the National Endowment for the Arts, it was premiered at the United Nations General Assembly on January 24, 2001.
 A subsequent solo piano work, Elegy for the Victims of My Lai, adapted from the concerto was recorded and performed by pianist Sasha Toperich.
 The Kronos Quartet used Berger's music along with a libretto by Harriet Scott Chessman to compose a "monodrama" with tenor Rinde Eckert.
 Along with the strings of the quartet and various Vietnamese instruments played by the musician Van-Anh Vo, Eckert sang about Thompson's encounter with the massacre and the effect of the encounter on himself.
 The composition was presented at the Brooklyn Academy of Music in September 2017.